-If you are developing a digital health technology or your technology contains a digital component you should consult the NICE Evidence Standards Framework for Digital Health Technologies describing:
+If you are developing a digital health technology or your technology contains a digital component you should consult the NICE Evidence Standards Framework for Digital Health Technologies and the NHS Digital Health Technology Standard describing:

 - Evidence for Economic impact (Ei)

-and ensure that you understand the requirements for your technology and provide evidence in your application that the evidence for effectiveness and economic impact you will be generating is aligned to the standard.
+and ensure that you understand the requirements for your technology and provide evidence in your application that the evidence you will be generating is aligned to the standards.

 What is the problem being addressed?

-Provide a clear explanation of the problem to be addressed, the impact on patients, the public and health and care services, and how this project would fill a demonstrable gap.
+Provide a clear explanation of the problem to be addressed, the impact on patients, service users, carers, the public and health and care services, and how this project would fill a demonstrable gap.

-Describe the current unmet need both within the NHS and globally and how your proposed solution would meet these needs.
+Describe the current unmet need both within the NHS, social care and globally, and how your proposed solution would meet these needs.

 Why is this research important in terms of improving the health and/or wellbeing of the public and/or to patients and health and care services?

 It is essential that you clearly identify the health and care need your research meets or contributes to.
 Outline the anticipated value or contribution the intervention will provide, making a clear health economic case and indicating the anticipated timescales for any proposed impacts to be realised.

 Describe how the proposed solution may have an impact on patient, service user, carer benefit (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences) and/or on future health care provision and long-term outcomes, comparing it with the existing standard of care and any other competing solutions in development or on the market.
 Describe why your approach is superior and what its benefit would be over existing NHS and/or social care practice.